Drug Diversion Court Services Housing Case Manager

 - Training in motivational interviewing.

-- Proficiency in Spanish, the second most commonly spoken language amongst King County Drug Court participants.
+- Ability to communicate in Spanish, the second most commonly spoken language amongst King County Drug Court participants.

 - Supplemental Information